-Such problem happens a lot.
-You can lose some very important text messages that you want to recover instantly.
-It is also very likely that you didn't have a backup of the messages before you accidentally deleted them.
+Such a problem happens a lot.
+You can lose some very important text messages that you want to restore instantly.
+It is also very likely that you didn't have a backup of the text messages before you accidentally deleted them.
 Whether you have a backup or not, this article shows you a few simple solutions to help you recover deleted text messages on iPhone XR/XS Max/XS/X/8/7/6s/6/5s/5c/4s/4 without backup, or from backup.

 - Option 1.
 Recover Deleted Text Messages on iPhone without Backup